 \subsection{Fixed negations fragments}

 Let $k \in \NN$ be fixed.
-The $k$-negations fragment of the FO language of a signature $\sigma$ is the set of all formulae having at most $k$ negations~$\lnot$.
-Note that, following the grammar of FO languages provided above, this restriction also bounds the number of disjunctions and alternations between existential and universal quantifiers that formulae can have.
+The \emph{$k$-negations fragment of the FO language} of a signature $\sigma$ is the set of all formulae having at most $k$ negations~$\lnot$.
+Note that, following the grammar provided in~\Cref{eq:first-order-language}, this restriction also bounds the number of disjunctions and alternations between existential and universal quantifiers that formulae can have.
 Given a structure $\mcA = (A,\sigma,I)$, we study the following problem: